Keto Sourdough MasterClass™ — Ingredients

 Perfect Partner for Oat Fiber

-Vital Wheat Gluten is often used in combination with oat fiber in low-carb baking, as oat fiber is virtually carb-free and adds bulk without increasing net carbs.
-This combination not only reduces overall net carbs in recipes but also enhances texture, making low-carb baked goods more similar to traditional wheat-based products.
+Vital wheat gluten is often used in combination with oat fiber in flexible keto baking, as oat fiber is virtually carb-free and adds bulk without increasing net carbs.
+This combination not only reduces overall net carbs in recipes but also enhances texture, making flexible keto baked goods more similar to traditional wheat-based products.

-The low carb content and high protein profile of Vital Wheat Gluten, especially when used with oat fiber, make it a popular choice for low carb and even keto-friendly recipes.
-It has a low glycemic impact, contributes to satiety, and allows for the creation of low-carb versions of traditionally high-carb foods.
-This versatility and its ability to maintain desirable textures and flavors while fitting within low-carb or ketogenic dietary frameworks have made Vital Wheat Gluten a valuable ingredient in health-conscious baking and cooking.
+The low carb content and high protein profile of vital wheat gluten, especially when used with oat fiber, make it a popular choice for flexible keto and ketogenic recipes.
+It has a low glycemic impact, may contribute to satiety, and allows for the creation of flexible keto versions of traditionally high-carb foods.

 Digestibility

-Sourdough fermentation, both in the starter and preferment, makes bread easier to digest by breaking down gluten in several ways.
+Sourdough fermentation, both in the starter and preferment, may make bread easier to digest by breaking down gluten in several ways.
 The process involves friendly bacteria and wild yeasts that produce enzymes and acids.
 These enzymes chop up the gluten proteins into smaller pieces, while the acids create an environment that further helps break down gluten.
 The long fermentation time typical in sourdough baking allows this process to work more thoroughly.
-As a result, the gluten structure is altered, making it less troublesome for many people’s digestive systems.
+As a result, the gluten structure is altered, which may make it less troublesome for many people’s digestive systems.

-Important: However, it’s important to remember that while this process makes the bread more digestible, it doesn’t eliminate gluten entirely, so it’s still not safe for people with celiac disease.
+Important: While this process may make the bread more digestible, it doesn’t eliminate gluten entirely, so it’s still not safe for people with celiac disease.

 Baking Properties